NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1e_wildfire_change_detection.md

  * An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
  * Optionally, complete the previous GEE tutorials in this tutorial series:
-    * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP Data in GEE</a>
-    * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-sdr-tutorial" target="_blank">Introduction to AOP Hyperspectral Data in GEE</a>
+    * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Introduction to AOP Public Datasets in Google Earth Engine (GEE)/a>
-    * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-functions" target="_blank">Intro to GEE Functions</a>
+    * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-gee-functions" target="_blank"Intro to GEE Functions</a>

 ## Additional Resources
 If this is your first time using GEE, we recommend starting on the Google Developers website, and working through some of the introductory tutorials.
 The links below are good places to start.